-6.2.
-Robust Policy with a Min-Max Objective
+5.2 Robust Policy with a Min-Max Objective

-I now consider the case in which the policymaker does not have well-formed priors over the different natural rate processes but instead follows a min-max approach, that is, choosing the estimation method and policy-rule coefficients that minimize the maximum loss in any of the seven states of the world corresponding to different processes.
+I now consider the case where the policymaker does not have well-formed priors over the different natural rate processes, but instead follows a min-max approach of choosing the estimation method and policy rule coefficients that minimize the maximum loss in any of the seven states of the world corresponding to different processes.
+This is the approach taken in the robust control literature (see Sargent 1999, Hansen and Sargent 2003).
+Table 5 reports the results from this experiment; as before, the values of the $\mathcal{L}^$ correspond to those from the weighted sample mean estimator reported in Table 3.